If you’re in search of the best things to do in Killarney Town and beyond, you’ve landed in the right spot.

 The Abbey ruins which still stand today date from the 15th century and have not been in use since the 1650s, when the monks were driven away during the Cromwellian war.

 People that visit Muckross House often miss the Abbey, which is a shame!
-Make sure to pop into onto your Kerry itinerary.
+Make sure to pop into onto your Kerry road trip.

 Imagine standing in the middle of the National Park with a hawk swooping down from a tree towards you.